swiftlang/swift-evolution/proposals/NNNN-observability.md

 }
 ```

 This allows users of `Observable` types to observe changes to specific values or an instance as a whole as asynchronous sequences of change events.
-The `values(for:)` method provides type safety, since it only provides the changes to one specific property.
+Because the `values(for:)` method only observes a single property, it provides a sequence of elements of that property's type.

 ```swift
 object.someProperty = "hello"